 When it comes to content marketing, you’ll continually hear over and over again how important social media is.
 And it’s true, especially for small businesses!
 But to just “be” on social media isn’t going to help you.
 Social Media Hashtags, can.

-Hashtags, can.
-Utilize hashtags that will get your social media posts seen – it’s something every business SHOULD be doing.
+Utilizing social media hashtags that will get your social media posts seen – it’s something every business SHOULD be doing!

 Social media hashtags are used across several platforms, but the most common are Instagram and Twitter.
 We’ve seen Facebook and LinkedIn both utilize hashtags as well, but they are not as commonly used on there.

 Great!
 Let’s use them…but how?